Hi-Media/reST-test/doc/Chap3-RESTAPIResources.rst

   ==================  =====================================================================================================================================================================
   Operation Type      Description
   ==================  =====================================================================================================================================================================
-  capture             A request instructing the payment gateway to capture a previously-authorized transaction, i.e. transfer the funds from the customer's bank account to the merchant's bank account.
-This transaction is always preceded by an authorization. refund              A request instructing the payment gateway to refund a previously captured transaction.
-A captured transaction can be partly or fully refunded. cancel              A request instructing the payment gateway to cancel a previously-authorized transaction.
+  :term:`capture`     A request instructing the payment gateway to capture a previously-authorized transaction, i.e. transfer the funds from the customer's bank account to the merchant's bank account.
+This transaction is always preceded by an authorization.
+  :term:`refund`      A request instructing the payment gateway to refund a previously captured transaction.
+A captured transaction can be partly or fully refunded.
+  :term:`cancel`      A request instructing the payment gateway to cancel a previously-authorized transaction.
 Only authorized transactions can be canceled, captured transactions must be refunded.
   ==================  =====================================================================================================================================================================

 URL Parameters